We heal, together. In relationship and in community.

 In addition to talk therapy, we must include our physical body in the healing process.
-Numerous experts in the field of neurobiology and neurophysiology have demonstrated this.
+Numerous experts in the field of neurobiology and neurophysiology have researched the importance of this.

 In sessions, I combine Peter Levine’s Somatic Experiencing™, touch work and other modalities to create a safe and gentle process that allows your body to connect with its innate healing abilities.
 The underlying health and intelligence in your system are brought forward – which fosters resilience, your capacity to respond to stressful life events without going into overwhelm, and staying in loving connection with your self and your loved ones.

-Somatic Trauma Resolution is helpful for integrating issues such as: chronic stress. autoimmune disorders, emotional & early childhood trauma, medical trauma, surgeries, sexual trauma, car accidents, grief & loss, prenatal & birth trauma.
+Somatic Trauma Resolution is helpful for integrating issues such as: chronic stress. autoimmune disorders, emotional & early developmental trauma, medical trauma, surgeries, sexual trauma, eating disordered behaviours, addiction, car accidents, grief & loss, prenatal & birth trauma.